Rick-healy/machinelearning-policies/README.md

-# Azure ML Deployment Control Policies
+# Azure ML Model Deployment Control Policies

 ## Overview

-This repository contains Azure Policy definitions for comprehensive ML model deployment governance.
-The policies are designed to work together to provide layered security and compliance controls for Azure Machine Learning deployments.
+This repository contains Azure Policy definitions for controlling **Azure ML model deployments** specifically.
+These policies govern which models can be deployed to Azure ML endpoints (online, batch, and serverless) and from which sources they can be deployed.

+**Scope**: Model deployment operations only - these policies do not control model training, data access, compute resources, or other ML lifecycle activities.

 ## Architecture

-The governance framework consists of two complementary policies that implement defense-in-depth for ML model deployments:
+The governance framework consists of two complementary policies that implement defense-in-depth for **ML model deployment operations**:

-### 🛡️ Registry Trust Policy
+### 🛡️ Model Deployment Registry Trust Policy
-**Purpose**: Foundational security boundary
+**Purpose**: Controls which registries can be used as sources for model deployments
 - **Location**: `./registry-trust-policy/`
-- **Function**: Ensures models come only from trusted registries
+- **Function**: Ensures deployed models come only from trusted registries
 - **Mode**: Typically **Deny** (hard enforcement)
-- **Scope**: Organizational boundaries
+- **Scope**: Organizational deployment source boundaries

-### 📋 Model Approval Policy
+### 📋 Model Deployment Approval Policy
-**Purpose**: Granular model management
+**Purpose**: Controls which specific models can be deployed
 - **Location**: `./model-approval-policy/`
-- **Function**: Manages specific model approvals and blocking
+- **Function**: Manages specific model deployment approvals and blocking
 - **Mode**: Typically **Audit** (tracking and governance)
-- **Scope**: Individual model control
+- **Scope**: Individual model deployment control

 ## Repository Structure